The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Brigid was also considered a Goddess of war, but unlike the Morrigan, she was the Goddess of protection, guarding innocent people affected by war.
 This could be due to the fact that Brigid’s son died in war.

-Some people also refer to her as the Goddess of the Well, due to a story that ties her to a holy well in Kildare as well as the Goddess of Spring, which makes sense as Imbolc, the festival of Saint Brigit, takes place on the first of February the beginning of Spring.
+Some people also refer to her as the Goddess of the Well due to a story that ties her to a holy well in Kildare as well as the Goddess of Spring.
+This makes sense as Imbolc, the festival of Saint Brigit, takes place on the first of February, the beginning of Spring.

 Brigid’s Family Members of Celtic Gods and Goddesses

-Brigid’s father was the Daghda, like we previously mentioned, he was the druid of the Tuatha De Danann.
-She had two brothers who were also Celtic gods and members of the Tuatha de Danann.
+Brigid’s father was the Daghda.
+As we previously mentioned, he was the druid of the Tuatha De Danann.
+She had two brothers who were also Celtic Gods and members of the Tuatha de Danann.

 One of them was Bodb Derg; he became the king of the Tuaths after they went underground into the sidhe.
 Her other brother was the Celtic God of love and youth, Oengus mac ind-Og.
 He was also known as Angus.

 She also had a son, Ruadan, from her Fomorian husband, Bres.
-Her marriage from one of her family’s enemies put her in an intermediary position between the rivals.
+Her marriage to one of her family’s enemies put her in an intermediary position between the rivals.

 What is the “Keening”?